Davismk3/plate-local-river-generation/flat-infinite/README.md

 ## Notes

 Pointwise functions are designed to stay Numba-compatible where performance matters.
 Platewise construction prioritizes readability and debuggability, then converts object-backed river data into packed arrays for fast terrain sampling.

-See [ARCHITECTURE.md](ARCHITECTURE.md) for the current module layout and data flow.